Windos/blog/content/blog/road-to-burnttoast-v1-1.md

 First of all.
 What's changed, what was so dramatic of a development that it prompted a re-write of BurntToast?

-In short, the release of the Windows Community Toolkit v7.0 in March.
+In short, the release of the [Windows Community Toolkit v7.0](https://blogs.windows.com/windowsdeveloper/2021/03/16/announcing-windows-community-toolkit-v7-0/) in March.

-{{< bookmark url="https://blogs.windows.com/windowsdeveloper/2021/03/16/announcing-windows-community-toolkit-v7-0/" title="Announcing Windows Community Toolkit v7.0" description="After many\u00a0months\u00a0of\u00a0invigorating the Windows Community Toolkit with a multitude of improvements and\u00a0features;\u00a0we\u00a0are happy to announce version 7.0 is available today!\u00a0Made possible again with the support and contrib" icon="https://46c4ts1tskv22sdav81j9c69-wpengine.netdna-ssl.com/wp-content/uploads/sites/3/2016/12/cropped-Windows-logo2-300x300.png" author="Windows Developer Blog" publisher="Windows Developer Blog" thumbnail="https://blogs.windows.com/wp-content/themes/microsoft-stories-theme/img/theme/logos/windows.jpg" caption="" >}}

 To follow along with the examples in this post, you're going to want to grab the latest [Microsoft.Toolkit.Uwp.Notifications](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.Notifications/) NuGet package (strictly speaking, anything above v7.0.0 will work.)